niebert/Handlebars4Code/README.md

 //# email:                name@example.com
 //#################################################################
 ```
+The compiled result contains a comment about the super class, due to the fact that the attribute `superclassname` is not empty and contains the value `"MySuperClass"`.

 ### Helper: `require_class_list`
 The helper function creates a list of liberaries that must be required/imported (e.g. Javascript) so that the defined libary for the new class can used the required resources in other modules.
 Some classes/instances are already defined by the programming language (e.g. `Math`, `JSON` in Javascript).
 Those libraries do not need a require command.
 The code generator should know about